NinjaInShade/project-tracking-intro/README.md

 Users should be able to:

-- View the optimal layout for the page depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page

+Notes:

+- Create the background shape using code

 ### Screenshot